Lesterpaintstheworld/aider/website/docs/config/aider_conf.md

 ---
 parent: Configuration
 nav_order: 15
-description: How to configure aider_nova with a yaml config file.
+description: How to configure aider with a yaml config file.
 ---

 # YAML config file

-Most of aider_nova's options can be set in an `.aider_nova.conf.yml` file. aider_nova will look for a this file in these locations and load whichever is found first.
+Most of aider's options can be set in an `.aider.conf.yml` file. aider will look for a this file in these locations and load whichever is found first.

 - As specified with the `--config <filename>` parameter.